RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - The RS files are installed in these [file locations]({{< relref "/rs/installing-upgrading/file-locations.md" >}}):
     - Installation files - /opt/redislabs
     - Configuration files - /etc/opt/redislabs
-    - Executable files - /var/opt/redislabs
+    - Data and log files - /var/opt/redislabs

     You can also specify other directories for these files during the installation.
 - RS is installed and run under the redislabs user and redislabs group.